-(1) Represents an amount equal to equal to (i) for Mr. Paul Marciano, three times the sum of his base salary and target annual bonus and (ii) for Mr. Herrero, two times his base salary (or, in the case of a "Term.
-Without Cause or Resign for Good Reason in Connection with Change in Control," two times the sum of Mr. Herrero's base salary and target annual bonus).
+(1) Represents an amount equal to equal to (i) for Mr. Paul Marciano, three times the sum of his base salary and target annual cash incentive and (ii) for Mr. Herrero, two times his base salary (or, in the case of a "Term.
+Without Cause or Resign for Good Reason in Connection with Change in Control," two times the sum of Mr. Herrero's base salary and target annual cash incentive).